andraugust/andraugust.github.io/hiring-problem.md

 ### Computing P and V

-The value function has a term for the best-so-far outcome and a term for the not-best-so-far ourcome:
+The value function has a term for the best-so-far outcome and a term for the not-best-so-far outcome:

 $$V(r) = V(r \vert \text{bsf})P(\text{bsf} \vert r) + V(r \vert \neg\text{bsf})(1-P(\text{bsf} \vert r))$$